-Even before I feel the temperatures dropping at night, the pigs will start collecting their straw in their mouth.
-So cute by the way if you haven’t caught a glimpse of this, get your cameras ready.
+Even before I feel the temperatures dropping at night, the pigs will start collecting the straw in their mouth.
+So cute, by the way; if you haven’t seen this, get your cameras ready.

-Fleece blankets are what I’ve had the most success with and they are warm.
-In the winter if you don’t provide enough straw I’ve noticed they will try to shred the blanket.
+Fleece blankets are what I’ve had the most success with, and they are warm.
+However, if you don’t provide enough straw in the winter, they will try to shred the blanket.
 This happened a lot more when Bently was in the house.

 Shovel A Path

 Bently has never been afraid of snow.
-Even when he was a few months old he would go outside in the winter with snow on the ground and walk around.
-I know many people who have their pig inside tend to forget these animals were made to live outdoors.
-Their skin is so thick, they can handle the cold.
+Even when he was a few months old, he would go outside with snow on the ground and walk around in the winter.
+Many people who have their pig inside tend to forget these animals were made to live outdoors.
+Their skin is so thick; they can handle the cold.

-In the outdoor pig pen when the snow is getting over a foot high I go out and shovel out a clearing.
-If it’s a cold day but the sun is out they will want to lay and soak in the rays.
+When the snow is getting over a foot high in the outdoor pigpen, I go out and shovel out a clearing.
+If it’s a cold day, but the sun is out, they will want to lay and soak in the rays.

-When their hooves are freezing they will lift them up like a dog and they will burrow into their igloo or whatever area you have provided them with.
+When their hooves are freezing, they will lift them like a dog and burrow into their igloo or whatever area you have provided them with.

 No Heaters Needed

-I’m frugal so I tend to not purchase or buy things unless we have to.
+I’m frugal, so I tend not to purchase or buy things unless I have to.
 Are you familiar with the whole chickens need a heat lamp or don’t?

-The thing with heaters if you are creating a warm temperature for them.
+The thing with heaters is that you are creating a warm temperature for them.
 Their bodies are equipped to embrace winter.
-Provide them with straw and nature kicks in.
+Please provide them with straw, and nature kicks in.
 They know exactly what to do.
 Our pigs have never had a heating mat.
 They survived and thrived!

 A heat lamp runs the risk of a fire.
-I’m more concerned about this, then my pig who was made to live outdoors being a little chilly. 🙂
+I’m more concerned about this than my pig, who was made to live outdoors, being a little chilly. 🙂

 Have them lay off the ground

-If you are going to use an igloo or some other type of shelter it’s best to have something off the ground.
+If you use an igloo or some other type of shelter, it’s best to have something off the ground.
 The igloo we have is a few inches off the ground.
 This is just better insulation for the pigs.

 It will keep the blankets and straw dry.
-Try to create a space that is large enough when they walk into their enclosure they can go further back away from the snow and wet they brought in.
+Try to create a space that is large enough.
+Then, when they walk into their enclosure, they can go further away from the snow and wet they brought in.

 With an igloo, there is still plenty of room.
-Not a major requirement but it’s not fun if the blankets come out and get all wet and then frozen in their igloo.
+Not a necessary requirement, but it’s not fun if the blankets come out and get all wet and frozen in their igloo.

 They Will Grow Their Own Amazing Winter Coat

-Once the temperature changes you pig will start to grow in a super thick coat.
-Again this is something that happens when your pig is accumulated to live outdoors.
-The first winter Bently was out his coat was nice and thick.
+Once the temperature changes, your pig will grow in a super thick coat.
+Again, this happens when your pig is accustomed to living outdoors.
+The first winter Bently was out.
+His coat was nice and thick.

-When he blew his coat this summer he went completely bald!
-Our rescue pig Olive will be experiencing her first winter outdoors and I am sure her coat will be a natural way to keep her warm this winter.
+When he blew his coat this summer, he went completely bald!
+So, our rescue pig, Olive, will be experiencing her first winter outdoors, and I am sure her coat will be a natural way to keep her warm this winter.